jjszaniszlo/aloha-to-adventure/README.md

 1) Download from the latest release.
 2) Import into a Modrinth compatible launcher.
 I recommend and use `Prism`.
+3) Ensure atleast 10GB of ram is allocated to Java.

 ## 🚀 Performance Enhancements